Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 The social and cultural management of human reproduction.
 Features local and international anthropological studies of family formation, population control, trafficking, commoditised fertility, adoption, surrogacy, and other reproductive technologies.

 This paper introduces students to the anthropological study of human reproduction and kinship.
+Taking nothing about our knowledge of the so called 'natural' and the 'normal' in this field for granted, we use a critical and feminist anthropological approach to explore several of the key contemporary issues in reproduction.
 Our critical approach draws upon the 'new' kinship studies, feminist anthropologies, social studies of science, medical anthropology and political economy.
+Our focus is global, glocal and local.

 |Paper title||Conceiving Reproduction|